hasselj/hasselj.github.io/index.md

 ---

 # About
 I have been in the Cybersecurity industry for over a decade and wanted to use this platform as a way to showcase some of my personal Cybersecurity projects while creating opportunities for collaboration via the Github and open-source Cybersecurity community.
-My goal is to utilize the GitHub platform in a way that will allow me to turn my ideas into tangible projects, allowing me to learn the newest technologies while staying relevant in this rapidly changing field.
+My goal is to utilize the GitHub platform in a way that will allow me to turn my ideas into tangible projects, giving me the opportunity to learn the newest technologies while maintaining awareness of emerging developments in the field.

 ## Project - Operating System Bootloader and x86 kernel, May 2023 - Present
 This project creates a minimal operating system loader utilizing the UEFI Development Kit (EDK2) that loads